cbeams/spring-framework-2.5.x/samples/jpetstore/annotation/readme.txt

 This directory tree shows how to use JDK 1.5+ annotations to achieve auto-proxying.
-There's no need to use a TransactionFactoryProxyBean: application classes that contain transaction annotations will be automatically intercepted to perform declarative transaction management.
+There's no need to use a TransactionFactoryProxyBean:
+Methods of application classes that contain transaction annotations will be automatically intercepted to perform declarative transaction management.

 We need our own build file here to compile on JDK 1.5+.